MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 sudo ./install.sh
 ```

+This will create a Python Virtual Environment and install all of the required dependencies.
+The
+virtual environment will be located at `mlb-led-scoreboard/venv/`.

 This will install the rgbmatrix binaries, which we get from [another open source library](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python#building).
 It controls the actual rendering of the scoreboard onto the LEDs.
 If you're curious, you can read through their documentation on how all of the lower level stuff works.

 It will also install the following python libraries that are required for certain parts of the scoreboard to function.